intelligent-machine-learning/dlrover/docs/design/unified-architecture.md

 ### Extension Points

-The hybrid training framework is designed with extensibility in mind, enabling users to tailor its functionality to accommodate diverse workloads.
+The unified training framework is designed with extensibility in mind, enabling users to tailor its functionality to accommodate diverse workloads.
 Key extension points include:

 - **Worker Customization:**
   Users can implement custom `WorkerLoad` classes to handle specialized tasks such as data preprocessing, reinforcement learning, or other domain-specific operations.
-This flexibility allows seamless integration of varied processing strategies within the hybrid training pipeline.
+This flexibility allows seamless integration of varied processing strategies within the unified training pipeline.

-- **Custom Backend:**
+- **Custom Backend(Advanced):**
   Users may define their own `SubMaster` and corresponding `Worker` implementations to orchestrate specific training workflows.
 This supports fine-grained control over elastic workload management and enables backend customization for specialized use cases.